scuben/dory/README.md

   dnsmasq:
     enabled: true
     domains:               # array of domains that will be resolved to the specified address
-      - domain: docker     # you can set '#' for a wilcard
+      - domain: docker     # you can set '#' for a wildcard
         address: 127.0.0.1 # return for queries against the domain
     container_name: dory_dnsmasq
     port: 53  # port to listen for dns requests on.  must be 53 on linux. can be anything that's open on macos